jrhamilton/bc_sales/README.md

 Before continuing, unfortunately, there is a mninor bug in the code that needs fixed.
 Open the file spark_transform.py
 `$ nvim prefect/spark/spark_transform.py`
-Go to line 96 and remove the first single quote which is an erroneous extra single quote.
+Go to line 95 and remove the first single quote which is an erroneous extra single quote.
 Then save and exit.
 - To do this in Nvim, once you open the file:
-    * Type: `96 g`
+    * Type: `96 SHIFT+g` ~ OR better know as ~ `95 G`
-        - (This goes to line 96)
+        - (This goes to line 95)
     * Type: `e`
         - (This goes to the first character which is the erroneous single quote)
     * Type: `x`